Kagethelephant/dotfiles/README.md

 - `git push` push commits
 - `git pull` pull master
 - `git restore .` restore all changes
-- `git push --set-upstream origin "branch name"` will initialize the upstream for that branch
+- `git push --set-upstream origin "branch name"` will initialize the upstream for that branch (usually for first push on local repo)
 - `git rebase -i "commit hash"` will combine the commits from the current to the provided commit
+- `git stash` saves local changes as a stash and reverts directory back to current HEAD (does not stash new files by default)
+- `git stash push -m 'message'` creates new stash with message to make it easier to identify when there are multiple stashes
+- `git stash list` lists all the stashes
+- `git stash apply` reapplies the last stash
+- `git stash apply stash@{n}` reapplies the stash identified by `n`
+- `git stash pop` applies the last stash and removes it
+- `git stash clear` removes all stashes
+- `git clone --recurse-submodules <repo>` Clone the repo and all of its submodules
+- `git submodule init` clone all the submodules for this repo if you forgot to clone it recursively before
+- `git submodule update` update all of the submodules

 ## Network
 - `nmcli radio wifi on` to turn on wifi